lexmart/proxy-auth-injector/README.md

 # proxy-auth-injector

 The program is a bandaid for applications that don't support proxies with username/password authentication (I'm looking at you Chrome).
 This program will look like a normal proxy to the application you're working with.
-But behind the scenes, it's relaying each request to the acutal proxy you want while adding the necessary username/proxy authentication.
+But behind the scenes, it's relaying each request to the actual proxy you want while adding the necessary username/proxy authentication.

 # Usage